Adam Sweet delivers brooding blues and roots rock, balancing richly detailed song writing with soulful vocals and expertly piercing guitar work.

 Sonically, Adam is a guitar-slidin' force of nature whose songs can fill a hall with their effortless verve.
 Ranging from quietly desperate blues tunes to careening full-tilt rock, his approach is a testament to the idea that less can, in fact, be considerably more.
 A young bluesman with an ancient soul and a large presence in the here-and-now.

-Adam first picked up a guitar aged seven but until his early teens his interest was barely smouldering as a brief foray into classical guitar failed to provide the spark of inspiration he needed.
+Adam first picked up a guitar aged seven but until his early teens his interest was just smouldering, during which time a brief foray into classical guitar failed to provide the spark of inspiration he needed.
 Things began to change when at thirteen he started private tuition with Adrian John Loveridge, a veteran of the 1980’s Californian music scene who had just moved back to his hometown of Lyme Regis, Dorset.
-Guitar lessons suddenly got a lot cooler with tales of ‘life on the road’ in a far-off land, told in an American accent and Adrian’s gold record gleaming on the wall.
-The breakthrough came when Adam’s new mentor took him to see blues rock band The Hamsters at Lyme’s Marine Theatre.
-Adam left his first ever gig with Jimi Hendrix riffs ringing in his ears and by age fifteen he was gigging regularly on the local circuit recreating the music of his newfound guitar heroes.
+Guitar lessons suddenly got much cooler with tales of life on the road in a far-off land with Adrian’s gold record gleaming on the wall.
+The breakthrough came when Adam’s new mentor took him to see blues-rock band The Hamsters at Lyme’s Marine Theatre.
+Adam left with Jimi Hendrix riffs ringing in his ears and was soon gigging regularly on the local circuit recreating the music of his newfound guitar heroes.

 In the years that followed Adam played countless gigs in numerous bands where he honed his craft and found his voice before successfully embarking on a solo career…